News History, Family Crest & Coats of Arms

 Alternatively, the name could have been for someone who lived near a yew tree, from the Old English word eow.

 Early Origins of the News family

 The surname News was first found in Cambridgeshire where Richard le Newe was first listed there in the Hundredorum Rolls of 1273.
 The same rolls also lists Robert le Newe in Wiltshire; and Simon le Neue in Bedfordshire.

 The Feet of Fines of Warwickshire lists William le Neuwe there in 1221 and the Feet of Fines for Cambridgeshire lists Walter le New in 1234.
 John atte Newe was listed in the Subsidy Rolls of Somerset in 1327.

 Kirby's Quest lists Richard le Nywe in Somerset, 1 Edward III (during the first year of Edward III's reign.)

 Newe House, a manor house in the village of Pakenham, Suffolk remains today as it was built in 1622 by Sir Robert Bright.
 Castle Newe was a mansion house, situated in Aberdeenshire, built in 1831 by Archibald Simpson.

-Another 155 words (11 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early News History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our News research.
+Another 88 words (6 lines of text) covering the years 1234, 1273 and 1886 are included under the topic Early News History in all our PDF Extended History products and printed products wherever possible.